 Marine Electric Windlass

-The marine electric windlass, different from manual or hydraulic windlass, gains its power from electric motor.
+The electric windlass, different from the hydraulic windlass, gains its power from the electric motor.
 The electric motor drives the reducer box so that the windlass can slow down.
-The small and big gear, controlled by the clutch, work together to rotate the gypsy wheel.
-Electric windlasses typically consist of an electric motor, gearbox, and the gypsy around which the anchor chain is wound.
-It can work normally even at harsh marine environment.
+The small and big gears, controlled by the clutch, work together to rotate the gypsy wheel.
+Electric windlasses typically consist of an electric motor, gearbox, brake, clutch, control system, and the gypsy around which the anchor chain is wound.

 Overview